43 Independent Bookstores for Kids to Explore in Metro Detroit

 • Address: 48551 Van Dyke Ave., Shelby Township

-This shop sells used books and comics.
-Stop in to purchase a comic out of their bin for only $10 and turn your used books into them for credits to use on your next purchase.
+Discover used books and comics at this shop.
+Stop in to purchase a comic out of their bin for only $10.
+Plus, turn used books into them for credits to use on your next purchase.

 Brooks Books